 You can test key user journeys that involve email interactions using mabl Mailbox.
-For example, your journey can test registering a user account, receiving verification email, clicking a link to verify the email address, and asserting that the email has been verified.
+For example, your test can test registering a user account, receiving verification email, clicking a link to verify the email address, and asserting that the email has been verified.

 This feature is available to customers on the Enterprise plan, as well as all mabl trials.

 Mailbox is an email service that mabl offers to help you test emails sent by your application under test.
-When training a journey, you can generate a unique email address that the app can send emails to.
+When training a test, you can generate a unique email address that the app can send emails to.
 You can then interact with and assert against all received emails using the mabl Trainer.

-- Ability to validate attachments and their metadata
+- Validate attachments and their metadata

 - User account registration